This privacy notice was published on 16.4.2018. It was last edited on 08.11.2019.

 We may use your information for the following purposes:

 Send you information about the products and services we provide.
-This is a legitimate interest and therefore doesn’t need consent.
+As the Culture Diary is run by a government department, the department may process personal data as necessary for the effective performance of a task carried out in the public interest and therefore doesn’t need consent.

 Follow up on incoming requests (customer support, emails, chats, or phone calls).
-This is a legitimate interest and therefore doesn’t need consent.
+As the Culture Diary is run by a government department, the department may process personal data as necessary for the effective performance of a task carried out in the public interest and therefore doesn’t need consent.

 Notify you about any disruptions to our services (system messages).
-This is a legitimate interest and therefore doesn’t need consent.
+As the Culture Diary is run by a government department, the department may process personal data as necessary for the effective performance of a task carried out in the public interest and therefore doesn’t need consent.

 What type of personal data is collected?